the64man1/Budget_Tracker/README.md

 ## Installation

 To use the Budget Tracker, clone the repository by running "git clone `git@github.com:the64man1/Budget_Tracker.git`' on your console.
 Then use the command 'npm install' to install the dependencies.
 Then you can run the command 'npm start' to begin using the Workout Tracker on your port localhost:3000.
-Sample data is included in the seeders/seed.js file, which can be populated using the command 'npm run seed'.

 Note: As the Budget Tracker uses MongoDB for database purposes, users must have MongoDB installed properly on the local device for the application to work locally.